- One Comment

 High-iron food

-Chicken can be puréed into baby food or offered as very soft pulled pieces of chicken through cooking methods like a slow cooker, braised chicken, or even baked chicken thighs or drumsticks.
+Chicken can be puréed into baby food with some chicken broth or meat stock, breastmilk or formula, or offered as very soft pulled pieces of chicken through cooking methods like a slow cooker, braised chicken, or even baked chicken thighs or drumsticks.
 Don’t be shy with spices, and make sure to keep the skin on while cooking to keep it extra juicy and moist (remove before serving it to your baby).

 See the video below for how to safely serve a chicken drumstick to your baby.